NilsSomm/random_pulse/README.md

 ![The plotted frequency series of generated pulse, but so zoomed out no features are visible](example_freq_zoomout.png)

 But here we can't see anything, so let's zoom in some.
+Here the fact that frequency 0 is at index 0 is used to get indeces for the frequency range we want to look at.
+For this the `get_freq_spacing` function is used, which returns the spacing between 2 consecutive points on the frequency axis.
 ```
 freq_spacing = pulse.get_freq_spacing()
 f_start = int(44 / freq_spacing)